-Christian Ryder Witkin’s roots are grounded in international urban settings.
-He lived in European and American cities with his artistic parents until he relocated to the Northeastern United States to embark on full-time study in photography at Syracuse University.
+Christian's roots are grounded in international urban settings.
+He lived in European and American cities with his artistic parents until he relocated to New York to embark on full-time study in photography at Syracuse University.
 There he ignited a passion for capturing the human spirit in photographs that he’s nurtured ever since.
 Witkin moved to New York City to grow his dream and assist the storied photographers Peter Lindbergh, Bruce Weber and Annie Leibovitz.

 It wasn’t long until Witkin launched his independent career with a series of street portraits that were commissioned by New York magazine.
 From there, he received immediate accolades and recognition as an important and fresh voice in the photographic community and the art world.